 It is simultaneously at this point in the film that it loses all integrity – for after Gates recites this King’s English (not one word lifted from anything other than the dictionary we all subscribe to, but admittedly phrased in a vernacular lost on this inbred iPod generation of gameslayers), Riley (Bartha) responds with “I have no idea what you just said.”

 Gates even meditates after the recitation, “People don’t talk like that anymore.”
 Why?
 Because “people” are Riley.
 They need the OBVIOUS spelled out, which Gates proceeds to do – in lay-moron terms for the audience’s benefit – the audience being made up of more Rileys.

 Immediately, this supposed dunderhead Riley, goes into a detailed description of the security measures that surround the hardcopy Declaration, complete with the smash-cutting visuals that this short attention span audience seems to need in order to comprehend words with over two syllables.
 Riley knows all the angles – except the weakest link in the security chain – the Preservation Room – because we need The Hero, Gates, to do that transparent ‘splaining for the benefit of the audience once again.

 The movie quickly degenerates to car chases, foot chases, unbelievably tenuous clues and arbitrary shooting.
 Factoring for inflation, all this trouble was probably for a treasure that was worth – oh, about $2.67.

-During the heist, to rationalize his “honest theft” of the document, Cage toasts, “Here’s to the men who did what was considered wrong in order to do what they knew was right.”
+During the heist, to rationalize his “honest theft” of the document, Gates toasts, “Here’s to the men who did what was considered wrong in order to do what they knew was right.”